Language Teaching Studies

 This workshop focuses on the integration of digital technology resources in language teaching and learning.
 It is integrated in Winter and Spring terms with LT 548 and LT 549.
 Prereq: Program majors.

-A two-term course required to complete an MA in the language teaching specialization.
+Required to complete an MA in Language Teaching Studies.
 Projects are individual.
-This is a two-term course.
-It must be repeated once for a total of 7-8 credits.
 Prereq: Program Majors and Instructor’s consent.